JBZoo/CI-Report-Converter/README.md

     # Required: true
     input-format: checkstyle

+    # Will exit with the code=1, if any violations are found.
+    # Default value: no
+    non-zero-code: yes

     # File path with the result report format.
 If not set or empty, then the STDOUT is used.
     output-file: ./build/junit.xml